 It is the most asked question on my social media channels for sure!
 How do you afford to travel for so long?
 Understandable!
 My Instagram profile literally says how many days I have now been on the road and as of September 2019 that is 2,500 days.
 So how to afford to travel the world?
 This is my story...

 n 2008 it all started for me when I left my home country to take a leap of faith.
-Back then all I knew was I wanted to dive in the deep blue hole in Belize and I wanted to learn Spanish.
-I quitted my job and left Holland to chase my dreams.
+Back then all I knew was I wanted to dive in the deep blue hole in Belize and I wanted to learn Spanish in Central America.
+I quit my job and left the Netherlands to chase my dreams.

+Things have changed a lot over the years... from die-hard backpacker to travel blogger.
 Curious how I make money from travel blogging?
 Click on the link to learn more about how I do.

-Travelling is not a holiday
+Full time traveling is not like a holiday

 First of all I want to make clear that spending time abroad is not always a vacation, so when people think I am on a holiday they are wrong.
 A holiday is far from my reality and there are some huge differences between travelling and being on a holiday.
 A traveller’s life is not always as excited as it seems.
 There are days that I don’t do anything.

 I often joke about the fact that I became a master in spending money wisely, but actually I really think I am.
 I think it is the key to success in the long term travel industry.
 You can only spend money once, so when you are travelling you constantly gotta ask yourself the question: is this worth it?
 My rule is simple: does it make you happy without regretting it later then you should totally go for it!
 Maldives on a budget?
 Everything is possible, read it here!